enrloport/Relevance-of-information-in-a-evacuation-scenario/README.md

 # evacuation
-Multiagent Evacuation Scenario in NetLogo and Python
+Multiagent Evacuation Scenario in NetLogo.

 This is a multiagent evacuation simulation for NetLogo.

 The first step is to create the nodes and edges files.
-Is very important to respect the structure of this files.
-And it have to be named nodes.csv and edges.csv
+Is very important to keep the structure of this files.
+And they have to be named nodes.csv and edges.csv

 Netlogo will generate the graph by reading this csv files in the set-up.

-Once the graph is created, we can run evacuation_scenario.nlogo in NetLogo.
+Once the graph is created, we can run the simulation.

 You can find other utilities in the extras folder.